rubocop/rails-style-guide/README.md

 * Keep the controllers skinny - they should only retrieve data for the view layer and shouldn't contain any business logic (all the business logic should naturally reside in the model).
-* Each controller action should call only one method other than an initial find or new.
+* Each controller action should (ideally) invoke only one method other than an initial find or new.
 * Share no more than two instance variables between a controller and a view.

 ## Models

 * Introduce non-ActiveRecord model classes freely.
-* Name the models with meaningful but short names without abbreviations.
+* Name the models with meaningful (but short) names without abbreviations.

 ### ActiveRecord